 If you qualify to claim any of the development zone credits, complete the Wisconsin Schedule DC.
 Schedule DC is available from any Department of Revenue office.

-To claim the development zone credits enter the total credits from Schedule DC on line 11 of Form 2.
+To claim the development zone credit enter the total credits from Schedule DC on line 11 of Form 2 and attach a completed Schedule DC to Form 2.